dafisherdoodhak/custom-crosshair/README.md

 # custom-crosshair
-This is a little project i made that is a custom crosshair in a userscript for non-windows users, ie. macOS, Linux, etc.
+This is a little project i made that is a custom crosshair in a userscript for non-windows users, ie. macOS, Linux, chromeOS, etc. you are also allowed to uploada a custom image for the crosshair